jeroenhd/roest/README.md

 Aren't you _het spuugzat_ from writing Rust programs in English?
 Do you like saying "kut" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
-Would you want to bring some French touch to your programs?
+Would you want to bring some Dutch touch to your programs?

 **roest** (Dutch for _Rust_) is here to save your day, as it allows you to